Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider

-Meanwhile, the BESIII experiment in Supplemental Material~\cite{BESIII:2024ths} has also provided a model-dependent fit to the dressed cross section of $e^+e^-\to D\bar{D}$ as shown in Fig.~\ref{BCS:DDbar:fit}, which is parameterized as a coherent sum of eight relativistic BW functions, corresponding to seven known resonances $\psi(3770)$, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$ plus another structure regarded as $G(3900)$ around 3.9 GeV, i.e.
+Meanwhile, the BESIII experiment~\cite{BESIII:2024ths} has also provided a model-dependent fit to the dressed cross-section of $e^+e^-\to D\bar{D}$ (as shown in Fig.~\ref{BCS:DDbar:fit}), that is parametrized as a coherent sum of eight relativistic BW functions.
+These functions correspond to seven known resonances $\psi(3770)$, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$ plus another structure regarded as $G(3900)$ around 3.9 GeV, i.e.,

 with